WolframResearch/LibraryLinkUtilities/docs/modules/wstp.rst

 Just write `ms << myNestedMap` and a nested Association will be returned.
 It works in the other direction too.
-Obviously, for the above to work, the key and value types in the map must be supported by WSTP.
+Obviously, for the above to work, the key and value types in the map must be supported by WSStream (i.e. there must exist an overload of
+``WSStream::operator<<`` that takes an argument of given type).

 If you have any particular type that you think should be directly supported by WSStream, please let me know.